Skip to main content

 The governing law in Iowa is Iowa Code ch.
 504 (Revised Iowa Nonprofit Corporation Act).
 The administrative portal is https://sos.iowa.gov/business/biennialreport.html.
 Fees, deadlines, and forms can change between fiscal years - confirm against the source before each cycle.

-This checklist is structured the way the work actually flows: confirm your registration trigger, complete the initial registration, calendar the recurring renewal, manage the audit threshold, and handle closeout.
+This checklist is structured the way the work actually flows: confirm corporate status, keep SOS and DOR records current, calendar the recurring Biennial Report, monitor federal audit exposure, and handle closeout.
 Each step links to the form name and authority so you can hand it to a colleague without re-explaining context.
-For broader grant compliance scope beyond charitable registration, see our Grant Compliance 101 for Nonprofits guide and the Iowa nonprofit software overview.
+For broader grant compliance scope, see our Grant Compliance 101 for Nonprofits guide and the Iowa nonprofit software overview.

 Iowa Nonprofit Biennial Report Compliance Checklist